hasura/graphql-engine/remote-schemas.md

 * Supporting features like payments, etc. and providing a consistent interface to access them i.e. behind the GraphQL Engine's API
 * Fetching disparate data from other sources (*e.g. from a weather API or another database*)

-To support custom business logic, you'll need to create a custom GraphQL server (see [boilerplates](community/boilerplates/remote-schemas)) and merge its schema with GraphQL Engine's.
+To support custom business logic, you'll need to create a custom GraphQL server (see [boilerplates](community/boilerplates/remote-schemas)) and merge its schema with GraphQL Engines.

 ![remote schems architecture](assets/remote-schemas-arch.png)